kumpeapps/KKid/README.md

 #### Chores Module:
 - In this module you will see a table listing the selected user's chores for the week.
 - To the left of the chore will be an icon indicating the status of that chore
-- To mark off (change status of) a chore just select the chore and the "Mark Chore" screen will appear.
+- To mark off (change status of) a chore just select the chore and the [Mark Chore](https://github.com/justinkumpe/KKid#mark-chore-screen) screen will appear.
-- If you are the master or an admin user then you may add a chore to the selected user by clicking the add button in the upper right corner of the screen to goto the "Add Chore" screen.
+- If you are the master or an admin user then you may add a chore to the selected user by clicking the add button in the upper right corner of the screen to goto the [Add Chore](https://github.com/justinkumpe/KKid#add-chore-screen) screen.
 - If you are the master or an admin user then you may delete a chore by swiping the chore to the left

 ##### Mark Chore Screen: